agraef/midizap/README.md

 JACK_PORTS 1
 ~~~

 You may want to place this directive directly into a configuration file, if the configuration is primarily used for doing MIDI translations, so you want to have the MIDI output enabled by default.
 Typically, such configurations will include just a default `[MIDI]` section and little else.
 (As explained below, it's also possible to have *two* pairs of input and output ports, in order to deal with controller feedback from the application.
-This is achieved by either invoking `midizap` with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.)
+This is achieved by either invoking midizap with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.)

 ## Secondary MIDI Ports

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs and similar controls requiring feedback from the application.
-To accommodate these, you can use the `-o2` option of `midizap`, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_input2` and `midi_output2`.
+To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_input2` and `midi_output2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI from the second input port and sending the resulting MIDI data to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up the controller to the `midi_input` port of midizap and the `midi_output` port to the application as before, but in addition you also connect the application back to midizap's `midi_input2` port, and the `midi_output2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
 Please check the example.midizaprc file for a simple example illustrating this kind of setup.